 In the next section, we'll cover compensation, benefits, and entitlements.
-Every member's situation is unique, so remember to seek additional guidance from your local legal assistance office and the HSWL Regional Practice.
+Every Service member's situation is unique, so remember to seek additional guidance from your installation's legal office and the FFSC.

 Disability Income

 Let's discuss some of the possible disability income sources that might be available to you and your family.